constracktor/hpx_fft/README.md

-# HPX based FFT with FFTW3 as 1D backend and FFTW3 with HPX backend
+# A HPX Communication Benchmark: Distributed FFT using Collectives

-This repo is currently under active developement.
+This repo supplements the Poster Paper submitted to Euro-Par2024

 ## Dependencies

-Execute scripts in FFTW and HPX installation directories.
+Execute scripts in installation directory.
 Adjust modules to your system.

 - `./install_hpx_tcp/mpi/lci.sh`
-- `./install_fftw_{sequential}/{treads_mpi}.sh`
+- `./install_fftw_treads_mpi.sh`

 ## Compile